kota-yata/p2p-quic-migration/README.md

 make server
 # Run intermediate server
 make intermediate
 # Generate certs for servers.
-Running each componenet with make will automatically run this beforehand
+Running any component with make will automatically run this beforehand
 make certs
 # Build binaries
 make build
-# Test if gstreamer pipeline works
+# Test if GStreamer pipeline works
 make gs-test
 ```

 1. Run `make intermediate` somewhere
-2. Run `make server` somewhere behind NAT
+2. Run `make server` on a machine behind NAT
-3. Run `make client` somewhere behind NAT
+3. Run `make client` on a machine behind NAT

-You need to run the client and server in different networks unless your router supports [NAT loopback](https://nordvpn.com/cybersecurity/glossary/nat-loopback/) a.k.a NAT hairpinning
+You must run the client and server on different networks unless your router supports [NAT loopback](https://nordvpn.com/cybersecurity/glossary/nat-loopback/) (a.k.a.
+NAT hairpinning).

-If the connection is success, you should hear whatever the sound from static/output.mp3
+If the connection succeeds, you should hear the sound from `static/output.mp3`.

-## How P2P QUIC connection migration works
+## How P2P QUIC Connection Migration Works

 ### P2P Connection Establishment
 <img src="./static/conn-establish.png" width="500"/>

-Steps here are pretty similar to WebRTC's approach, with a bit difference for simplicity.
+The steps are similar to WebRTC’s approach, with some simplifications.

 #### Address Exchange
 The client peer and server peer first connect to the intermediate server.
 The intermediate server retrieves each peer’s external address and exchanges them.
-Now that each peer has other party's address, they can start hole punching.
+Once both peers have each other's address, they can begin hole punching.

-In WebRTC, this is done by a STUN server and a signaling server. a peer asks about its reflexive address(es) to the STUN server and notify them to the signaling server. the signaling server simply relays it to the other peers.
-In most cases WebRTC peers gather more than one address:port pair (called "candidate") including local addresses, because sometimes two peers in the same network want to connect to each other.
-This project does not handle local pair exchange at this point.
+In WebRTC, this is typically done using a STUN server and a signaling server.
+A peer asks the STUN server for its reflexive address, and then sends it to the signaling server, which relays it to the other peer.
+WebRTC peers often gather multiple address-port pairs (called "candidates"), including local addresses, to allow direct connections even within the same LAN.
+This project currently does **not** handle local candidate exchange.

-This project used to employ [QUIC Address Discovery](https://www.ietf.org/archive/id/draft-seemann-quic-address-discovery-00.html) to do STUN over QUIC type of approach.
-The draft basically defines OBSERVED_ADDRESS frame, which is equivalent to STUN's MAPPED_ADDRESS attribute, to notify peer's reflexive address.
-The frame is bundled in a probe packet, so it could be sent as quick as possible.
-In real-world scenario, this draft's approach will work nicer than how this project currently exchange addresses because a peer might want to gather its reflexive address from multiple servers for security reasons or determining NAT type or whatever reasons.
-This project now employs the intermediate server directly exchanging peer's addresses instead of notifying them back because this is simpler and enough for an experiment.
+Previously, this project used [QUIC Address Discovery](https://www.ietf.org/archive/id/draft-seemann-quic-address-discovery-00.html) to perform a STUN-like function over QUIC.
+The draft defines an `OBSERVED_ADDRESS` frame, equivalent to STUN’s `MAPPED_ADDRESS` attribute, allowing a peer to learn its reflexive address as quick as possible via a probe packet.

+While that approach may work better in real-world scenarios (e.g., when gathering addresses from multiple sources for security or NAT type detection), this project now uses the intermediate server to directly exchange peer addresses for simplicity.

 #### NAT Hole Punching
-Now that both peers have other party's candidate, they can start NAT hole punching.
+Once peers have each other’s address, they begin NAT hole punching.

-NAT hole punch is very common and required process in WebRTC or other p2p systems.
-Both peers send UDP packets to let NAT creates address map.
-These packets might not arrive thier destination as the counterpart might not have the NAT mapping yet, but it's totally fine.
-Eventually both network's router have proper mappings to their NAT tables, and the connection can be established like a conventional client-server connection.
+NAT hole punching is a standard process in P2P connections.
+Both peers send UDP packets to create NAT table mappings.
+These initial packets might not reach the destination if the NAT mapping isn't yet established, but that’s expected.
+Eventually, both routers will have valid mappings and a direct connection will be possible.

-In this project, peers simply try to start QUIC connection from both sides again and again until one of the connection is established.
-Again, WebRTC hires much more concrete approach during ICE pair nomination.
-For every combination of the local candidates and remote candidates, a peer sends STUN Binding Request.
-The peer determines the final candidate pair by connectivity success, RTT, user's policy and many other factors.
-If a user force to use relay server, it selects connection through TURN server no matter what.
+In this project, peers repeatedly attempt to initiate a QUIC connection from both sides until one succeeds.
+By contrast, WebRTC uses a more robust method with ICE (Interactive Connectivity Establishment), sending STUN Binding Requests for every combination of local and remote candidates.
+ICE then selects the final pair based on connectivity, RTT, user policy, and other criteria.
+If forced to use a relay (TURN) server, ICE will choose that path regardless of other available connections.

-### Handling Address Change
+### Handling Address Changes
-There are cases where peer's address is changed and the connection no longer persistes.
-One of them is when you leave home and the network is switched to 5G from WiFi.
-In client-server connection over QUIC, this is handled nicely with famous "connection migration" feature.
-Instead of identifying connection by 4-tuple like TCP, QUIC identifies connections by Connection IDs.
-That way a server is aware of two packets from different source addresses is in the same connection.
+Sometimes a peer's address changes and the connection breaks — e.g., when switching from Wi-Fi to 5G.

+In a client-server model over QUIC, this is handled seamlessly using the “connection migration” feature.
+QUIC identifies connections using Connection IDs rather than the typical 4-tuple, allowing servers to associate packets from a new IP/port with the same connection.

-This does not quite work in p2p scenarios only because NAT hole punch is required for every p2p connection.
-The packet from new address does't arrive in the first place blocked by NAT.
+However, this doesn't work as-is in P2P scenarios because a new NAT hole punch is required whenever a peer’s address changes.
+Packets from the new address get blocked by NAT before the mapping exists.

-This project addresses this problem in a very simple way.
-When a client peer's address changes, it signals the change to the server peer through the intermediate server.
+This project handles that problem simply: when a client peer's address changes, it signals the server peer through the intermediate server.

 <img src="./static/network-change.png" width="500"/>

-The server peer then immediately start switch packet transmission from P2P connection to through the intermediate server.
-During NAT hole punch for the new address, application packets are sent from the server peer to the client peer through the interemediate server.
+The server peer then immediately switches packet transmission from the P2P connection to the intermediate server.
+During the new NAT hole punching process, application data is sent via the intermediate server.

 <img src="./static/conn-switch.png" width="500"/>

-As soon as the NAT hole punch is done the packet transmission is switched back to using new p2p connection.
+Once the new NAT mappings are in place, the peers resume direct P2P communication.

 <img src="./static/new-p2p.png" width="500"/>

-This approach is quite generic, meaning this could be applied to WebRTC or other systems.
-WebRTC handles address change by triggering ICE Restart, which basically does connection establishment step again.
-ICE Restart takes about 5 seconds or more as far as I've tested, and this project's approach can outperform this.
+This approach is quite general and could be applied to WebRTC or other systems.
+WebRTC handles address changes by triggering an ICE restart — essentially re-running the connection establishment step.
+From my testing, ICE restarts take about 5 seconds or more, and this project’s approach performs faster in comparison.